 This East Williamsburg neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.

-A contemporary art scene, social hangouts and affluent hipsters rule the land.
-Gentrification is rapidly displacing the original working-class occupiers, mostly Italian American, African American and Hispanic.
+A contemporary art scene, social hangouts, and affluent hipsters rule the land.

 Similar to the residential development of DUMBO, many factories and warehouses in East Williamsburg are leaving the area, allowing buyers to convert the spaces into loft and apartment buildings.

-The best way to describe the vibe of East Williamsburg is to think of the liveliness and fun of the East Village but quieter, with less foot traffic and cheaper - significantly cheaper.
+The best way to describe the vibe of East Williamsburg is to think of the liveliness and fun of the East Village but quieter, with less foot traffic and cheaper - significantly so.

-Many young professionals, artists, and musicians live in and frequent the area cafes and hangouts.
+Many young professionals, artists, and musicians live in and frequent the area's cafes and hangouts.

-Fact: The eastern half of East Williamsburg is mostly zoned for industry with some residential housing mixed among the warehouses and factories.
-The section is currently referred to by the city as the East Williamsburg Industrial Park (EWIP).
+Fun Fact: The eastern half of East Williamsburg is mostly zoned for the industry, with some residential housing mixed among the warehouses and factories.
+The city currently refers to the section as the East Williamsburg Industrial Park (EWIP).

 Although not as popular as western Williamsburg, East Williamsburg has more options when it comes to public transit.

 It is served by Grand Street and Montrose Avenue, and Morgan Avenue stops (L train).